fonttools/fonttools/Doc/README.md

 ### Build Local Documentation and Review Your Changes

-Please use the instructions above to build a local set of HTML documentation files with the Read the Docs theme and review your changes.
+Build a local set of HTML documentation files with the instructions above and review your changes.

 ### Submit a Pull Request